-The population to which an individual disperses was selected randomly from the set of populations available at the distance, which was itself randomly sampled in the previous step.
+The population to which an individual disperses was selected randomly from the set of populations available at the given distance, which was itself randomly sampled in the previous step.
 Individuals always stay within our simulated landscape, and any individual may disperse to one of our 25 populations at each generation.
 To investigate the effect of different levels of dispersal, we used three different values of B: low (B = 2), moderate (B = 1.301) and high (B = 0.6015) dispersal levels (Fig.1; Table 1).

 Table 1: Two-factor simulation experiment with scenario abbreviations used throughout the manuscript.
-The numbers in parentheses indicate the number of unique simulations ran for each factor level or combination of factor levels.
-We executed 2160 simulations in total.
+Rows: number of populations with spatio-temporal population genetic legacies.
+Columns: dispersal values.
+Numbers in parentheses indicate the number of unique simulations ran for each factor level or combination of factor levels.
+We ran 2160 simulations in total.